-Revenues and other income during the three months ended March 31, 2024 decreased \$9.0 million, or 11%, as compared to the prior year period primarily due to lower metallurgical coal sales prices.
-Cash provided by operating activities and free cash flow during the three months ended March 31, 2024 decreased by \$4.1 million primarily due to the lower revenues as compared to the prior year period.
+Revenues and other income during the three six months ended March 31, 2024 June 30, 2024 decreased \$9.0 \$11.4 million, or 11% 8%, as compared to the prior year period primarily due to lower metallurgical coal sales prices, partially offset by a \$4.7 million increase in gain on asset sales and disposals primarily related to a coal property condemnation and a \$2.1 million increase in carbon neutral initiative revenues.
+Cash provided by operating activities and free cash flow during the three six months ended March 31, 2024 June 30, 2024 decreased by \$4.1 \$2.9 million and \$2.8 million, respectively, primarily due to the lower revenues metallurgical coal sales prices as compared to the prior year period.

-Metallurgical and thermal coal prices declined during the first quarter of 2024, significantly lower than the highs seen in 2022, but above historical norms.
-We expect continued price volatility as global softening in steel demand impacts metallurgical prices and mild weather, high inventory levels, low natural gas prices, and scheduled shutdowns of thermal coal plants weaken thermal coal demand.
-However, limitations on operators' ability to increase production due to limited access to capital, labor shortages, and inflationary pressures should provide price support for metallurgical and thermal coal for the foreseeable future.
+Metallurgical and thermal coal prices declined continued to decline during the first second quarter of 2024 due to weakened steel demand primarily as a result of the decline in China's construction industry and slower than expected recovery of the construction market in Europe.
+While metallurgical prices were significantly lower than the record highs seen in 2022, but above they remain elevated as compared to historical norms.
+We expect continued ongoing price volatility for both metallurgical and thermal coal as global softening in steel demand impacts metallurgical prices and mild coal while weather, high inventory levels, low natural gas prices, inventory levels, and scheduled shutdowns of thermal coal plants weaken impact thermal coal demand.
+However, limitations coal.
+Limitations on operators' ability to increase production due to limited access to capital and labor shortages, and as well as inflationary pressures, should are expected to provide ongoing price support for metallurgical and thermal coal for the foreseeable future, above historical norms.

 We continue to explore carbon neutral revenue opportunities across our large asset portfolio, including the sequestration of carbon dioxide underground and in standing forests, the generation of electricity using geothermal, solar and wind energy, and lithium production.
 While the timing and likelihood of additional cash flows from these activities is uncertain, we believe our large ownership footprint throughout the United States provides additional opportunities to create value in this regard with minimal capital investment by us.
+Our carbon neutral revenue opportunities include the sequestration of carbon dioxide underground and in standing forests, the generation of electricity using geothermal, solar, and wind energy, and lithium production.